 Dilution of Mud System to Control Low Gravity Solid

 By adding bbl of base fluid required, dilution of mud can help control Low Gravity Solid (LGS) in mud system.
-This post will demonstrate you how to determine barrels of dilution fluid such as water or base fluid required to achive the desired low gravity solid.
+This post will demonstrate you how to determine barrels of dilution fluid such as water or base fluid required to achieve the desired low gravity solid.

 Formula used to calculate dilution of mud system is listed below;